tjhrulz/Monstercat-Suite/README.md

 - [ ] Look into if average size variable increases or decrease performance based on size (kind of irrelevant now with CPU usage being better I just want to document it right)
 Bugs
 - [X] Selector circles for multi info meters do not update on song change only on change of button, I think it may have something to do with the selectors being set the color instead of the variable.
-- [ ] Pinging conditionals do not work after first time they are triggered
+- [ ] Pinging conditionals do not work after first time they are triggered Update: I have disabled for now
-- [ ] Fix right aligned monster clocks requiring a non-dynamic x value to display (Needs a lua rewrite to work)
+- [X] Fix right aligned monster clocks requiring a non-dynamic x value to display (Needs a lua rewrite to work)
 - [ ] Check and possibly fix if DINTFMI only working on first load since afterwards it may always use old data
 - [ ] Look into if cpu being off by about a factor of about 2 (Seems to be half actual on advancedCPU and ferpnom seems to vary) on cpu reader and top processes is a bug in task maanger, rainmeter dlls, or if it is just my machine
 - [ ] Process is spelled Proces in several places throughout the codebase, not causing any bugs as it is spelled that way throughout the file but it bothers me
-- [ ] Top processes bars are not scaled on AdvancedCPU meters (May not happen due to percentual possibly scaling based on max value causing for percentage changes)
+- [ ] Top processes bars do not use scale value on AdvancedCPU meters (May not happen due to percentual possibly scaling based on max value causing for percentage changes)
-- [ ] Fix random logic bugs that likely exist/missed dynamicdynamic group on items
-- [ ] Top processes that contain IO data do not have a max value and thus smaller values can have larger bars (This is a bigger deal than the normal HDDs not having one which is fine IMO)
+- [X] Top processes that contain IO data do not have a max value and thus smaller values can have larger bars (This is a bigger deal than the normal HDDs not having one which is fine IMO)
 - [X] GPU and CPU graphs do not seem to follow max value Update: maybe not as now they are no longer doing it?
 Update: autoscale was set
 - [X] Blurred album art sometimes does not run or apply (I think I fixed apply) Update: Never runs when song naturally changes?
 Possible Future Changes
-- [ ] Regroup small meters by the size variation?
+- [X] Regroup small meters by the size variation?
 (Scrapped for other regrouping changes (Instead called alts))
 - [ ] Dual graph CPU and GPU info (Similar to how combined processing graph works but instead one for just GPU and just CPU, would use things like temp and RAM usage on extra bars)
 - [ ] Replace # with - in top process meter?
 - [ ] Once released see if advancedCPU is really needed and remove it?
 (Not till after I get enough people using it to make a judgment on this)
 - [ ] Decide if I want to make max for top process meters be less user configurable/Require more knowledge of your machine to change (How many cores)
 - [ ] Add missing part of DINAJ hovertext?
-- [ ] Look into fixed number position (Either start or honestly it looks good enough if just the postfixes started at the same place it would be good enough)
+- [ ] Look into fixed number position on right aligned meter info (Either the start or honestly it looks good enough if just the postfixes started at the same place it would be good enough)
 - [ ] Padding has been removed do I want to add it back as a toggle?
 Would it apply to everything or just text?
-(If I do apply AccurateText)
+(If I do apply AccurateText) Update: Rainmeter has a padding option, will look into it
 - [ ] Make middle click always cause a refresh of data (likely will not do with this giving me issues before and CPU usage being so low now) and double click cycle through variants?
 - [ ] Make meter backgrounds dynamic?
 (User can use transparency to achieve this effect now pretty well now so I doubt I will do this, especially since background panels are dynamic)
 - [ ] Make it so info fits height perfectly on a 1080p display/user defined value?
 (Would like to do this but it would be hard unless I do something like make the number of top processes dynamic to fill the gap at the bottom as I do not define height specifically on any meter)